klts-io/website/content/en/docs/pre-install.md

 | TCP      | Inbound   | 10250       | kubelet API        | Self, Control plane |
 | TCP      | Inbound   | 30000-32767 | NodePort Services† | All                 |

-† Default port range for [NodePort Services](https://kubernetes.io/docs/concepts/services-networking/service/).
+† Default port range for {{< link text="NodePort Services" url="https://kubernetes.io/docs/concepts/services-networking/service/" >}}.

 Any port numbers marked with * are overridable, so you will need to ensure any custom ports you provide are also open.